 |Barrie Native Friendship Centre||Business hours||175 Bayfield St

-While food donations help to improve food access, we knew we had to do more to improve food security in Barrie.
-FruitShare has also planted two urban orchards, with a total of 64 fruit trees planted.
-We are also gearing up for another urban orchard planting this fall!
-It is exciting to know that Barrie residents will have access to fresh fruit in public spaces in a years to come.
+While gleaning helps to redistribute food, we knew we had to do more to improve food security in Barrie.
+FruitShare has also planted four urban orchards, or “food forests”, with over 100 fruit trees planted.
+We have partnered with an arborist and a team of volunteers to maintain the trees for years to come.
+It is exciting to know that Barrie residents will have access to free, fresh food in public spaces for years to come!